 GYPSY MOTH BIOLOGY *

 It will also enable them to migrate from one tree to another as the small light body of the larva is easily carried by the wind.
 This spring feeding will occur for 2-3 months.
 It will start in April or May and continue through July or August.
 Once they have their fill, they will travel away from host trees where they will spin a cocoon and undergo metamorphosis.
 Later in the year they will emerge as adult moths ready to mate and lay new brood eggs to continue the growth of the local population.

 Once emerged, adult males have a strong desire to find females.
 This pursuit will happen during the dark of the night.
 Females will mate and lay eggs throughout the fall and die off as winter arrives.
 Before she dies, the average female will lay thousands of eggs.
 Her egg masses will be found on the bottom side of tree branches and bark of good host trees.

-GYPSY MOTH INVASIONS *
+INVADING GYPSY MOTHS *

 Now that gypsy moths are active in so many states, the goal of eliminating them has pretty much been abandoned.
-They are here to stay.
+They’re here to stay.
 If you have activity in your community, it’s just a matter a “when” they will appear on your property.
-Fortunately there are a lot of treatment options.
-And though many local state and county government agencies have control programs in place, don’t expect their effort to keep your property free and clear of the damaging feeding.
-If you want to keep them out or if you already have actively feeding larva, there are a few things that can be done.
+Fortunately there are treatment options that will keep them at bay and your trees protected.

 GYPSY MOTH LIFE CYCLE *